satori-chatbots/user-simulator/README.md

 ## isstarter

   This parameter defines wether the user will start the conversation or not.
-The value supported is boolean and will be set depending on the chetbot to test.
+The value supported is boolean and will be set depending on the chatbot to test.

 ## fallback

   Here, the tester should provide the chatbot's original fallback message in order to allow the user simulator to detect fallbacks.
-This is used to avoid fallback loops, allowing the user simulator to rephrase the query or change the topic.
+This is needed to avoid fallback loops, allowing the user simulator to rephrase the query or change the topic.

 ## role